Best-Selling Cars in the World

-01Best-Selling Car Ever: Toyota Corolla
+Best-Selling Car Ever: Toyota Corolla

 Are you surprised that this plain old car is the best-selling car ever?
 You should not be: the sedan is dependable, reliable and affordable, with a price tag of under $20,000 for many models.
 It’s been produced since 1966 and has sold over 40 million units worldwide, far surpassing any competition in terms of the number of units sold.

-02Second Best-Selling Car Ever: Volkswagen Beetle
+Second Best-Selling Car Ever: Volkswagen Beetle

 Unless you have been living under a rock, you have probably played the punch buggy game: whenever you saw a Volkswagen Beetle as a kid, you might have punched your friend (or sibling)’s arm and yelled out “Slug bug!” or “Punch buggy!”
 Along with delighting generations of children since the 1960s, this classic car, produced from 1938 until 2003, was incredibly popular: 21.5 million units were sold during its six-decade reign.
 Many models came with a flower holder built-in, possibly a nod to its prevalence during the flower power era.

-03Third Best-Selling Car Ever: Ford Model T
+Third Best-Selling Car Ever: Ford Model T

-04Most Popular in the United States: Ford F-Series
+Most Popular in the United States: Ford F-Series

-Probably more than any other country, America loves our trucks.
-They are great for hauling timber, rumbling through rural areas and suburbia alike, and for making men feel manlier than they have ever felt before—mud flaps optional.
-Ford’s F Series of trucks have been the best-selling vehicles in the United States for awhile, and no matter the reason, the truck’s dominance is likely here to stay; the series’ sales were up 5 percent last year.
+Probably more than any other country, America loves trucks.
+They are great for hauling timber, rumbling through rural areas and suburbia alike, and making men feel manlier than they have ever felt before—mud flaps optional.
+Ford’s F Series of trucks have been the best-selling vehicles in the United States for awhile, and no matter the reason, the truck’s dominance is likely here to stay; the series’ sales were up 8.4 percent last year.

-05Second Most Popular in the United States: Chevy Silverado
+Second Most Popular in the United States: Chevy Silverado

 Again with the trucks?
 Yeah, again with the trucks!
 This vehicle can haul more than its weight while delivering up to 420 horsepower.
-While this vehicle might not sell as well as Ford’s F Series, it can certainly hold its own on the market.
+While this vehicle might not sell as well as Ford’s F Series, it can certainly hold its own in the market.

-06Most Popular in Europe: 2017 Volkswagen Gulf
+Most Popular in Europe: 2017 Volkswagen Golf

-07Most Popular in China: 2017 Wuling Hongguang
+Most Popular in China: 2017 Wuling Hongguang

 The Wuling Hongguang is a long, boxy, nondescript multipurpose vehicle—and the most popular car in China.
-The vehicle comfortably fits 7 and is produced, by GM, in many international markets under different names.
+The vehicle comfortably fits 7 and is produced, by GM in many international markets under different names.

 Most Popular With Thieves: Honda Accord and Honda Civic